jbloom/SARS-CoV-2_PRJNA612766/data/README.md

 - [./gisaid_sequences_through_Feb2020/](gisaid_sequences_through_Feb2020) contains all sequences downloaded from GISAID on May-30-2021 from human SARS-CoV-2 isolated no later than Feb-29-2020.

+## Annotations of early sequences
 - [WHO_China_Report_Dec2019_cases.yaml](WHO_China_Report_Dec2019_cases.yaml) defines the cases from patients with onset date before Dec-31-2019 as defined in Tables 6 and 7 of the [joint China-WHO COVID-19 origins study](https://www.who.int/publications/i/item/who-convened-global-study-of-origins-of-sars-cov-2-china-part).
+Then looks at these sequences and decides which ones to "collapse" to a single sequence (ones that report says are from same patient).

 ## Mutations extracted from GISAID data by Richard Neher